ChristinaAbi/Fashioner/README.md

-# Fashioner
+# Fashionyr

-Welcome to Fashioner/Designer, THE site for fashion bloggers and designers to share their creations!
+Welcome to Fashionyr/Designer, THE site for fashion bloggers and designers to share their creations!

 This site was created using the following programs:
 - express